Error Thresholds in Presence of Epistatic Interactions: Abstract

 \section{Abstract}

-Models for viral populations with high replication error rates (such as RNA viruses) rely on the quasi-species concept, in which mutational pressure beyond the so-called ``Error Threshold" leads to a loss of essential genetic information and population collapse, an effect known as the ``Error Catastrophe".
+Models for viral populations with high replication error rates (such as RNA viruses) rely on the quasispecies concept, in which mutational pressure beyond the so-called ``Error Threshold" leads to a loss of essential genetic information and population collapse, an effect known as the ``Error Catastrophe".
 We explain how crossing this threshold, as a result of increasing mutation rates, can be understood as a second order phase transition, even in the presence of lethal mutations.
-In particular, we show that, in fitness landscapes with a single peak, it is equivalent to a ferro-paramagnetic transition, where the back-mutation rate plays the role of the external magnetic field.
-We then generalise this framework to rugged fitness landscapes, like the ones that arise from epistatic interactions, and provide numerical evidence that there is a transition from a high average fitness regime to a low average fitness one, similarly to single-peaked landscapes.
-The onset of the transition is heralded by a sudden change in the susceptibility to changes in the mutation rate.
-We use insight from Replica Symmetry Breaking mechanisms in spin glasses, in particular by considering that the fluctuations of the genotype similarity distribution are an order parameter.
+In particular, we show that, in fitness landscapes with a single peak, this collapse is equivalent to a ferro-paramagnetic transition, where the back-mutation rate plays the role of the external magnetic field.
+We then generalize this framework to rugged fitness landscapes, like the ones that arise from epistatic interactions, and provide numerical evidence that there is a transition from a high average fitness regime to a low average fitness one, similarly to single-peaked landscapes.
+The onset of the transition is heralded by a sudden change in the susceptibility to variations in the mutation rate.
+We use insight from Replica Symmetry Breaking mechanisms in spin glasses, in particular by considering the fluctuations of the genotype similarity distribution as the order parameter.